arunpraba/reactjs.org/src/content/learn/updating-arrays-in-state.md

 </Sandpack>

-The array spread syntax also lets you prepend an item by placing it *before* the original `...artists`:
+The array spread syntax also enables you prepend an item by placing it *before* the original `...artists`:

 ```js
 setArtists([